edgedelta/docs/docs/installation/linux.md

 2. Click **Create Configuration**.
 3. Select **Linux**.
 4. Click **Save**.
-5. In the table, locate the newly created agent, and then click the corresponding green rocket to deploy additional instructions.
+5. In the table, locate the newly created agent configuration, and then click the corresponding green rocket to deploy additional instructions.
 6. Click **Linux**.
 7. In the window that appears, copy the command.
   - This window also displays your API key.
 Copy this key for a later step.